Need To Track A Submarine? A Harbor Seal Can Show You How

 Kanso and her colleagues have been trying to emulate the seals' ability to make those distinctions.

-At first, she tried to do this using the physics of flow patterns, but didn't get very far — the physics is complex and computationally intense.
+At first, she tried to do this using the physics of flow patterns, but she didn't get very far — the physics is complex and computationally intense.

 So she turned instead to artificial intelligence.
 Just like a computer can be trained to recognize an apple from a collection of pixels in an image, she and her colleagues have trained a computer to recognize various objects based on the flow patterns they create in the water.

 For now, the computer program isn't all that smart.
-It can only sense even fairly simple patterns.
+It can only sense fairly simple patterns.
 But Kanso expects it will get better.

 And she acknowledges that the software could be used for more than understanding harbor seals' behavior.